Joseph E. Davies: Mission to Moscow book

 Davies leveraged his diplomatic work in the Soviet Union to produce a popular book, Mission to Moscow.
 It was first published by Simon & Schuster in December 1941 and had thirteen reprintings.
 For the year 1942, the book ranked second in the U.S. in hardcover nonfiction sales.
-In 1943, editions started being printed every month in the recently introduced, mass-market paperback format from Pocket Books.
+Sales were boosted when an excerpt appeared in the large-circulation Reader's Digest magazine in March 1942.
+In 1943, editions of the book started being printed every month in the recently introduced mass-market paperback format from Pocket Books.

-Mission to Moscow is a compilation, organized chronologically, of Davies' journal and diary entries, his personal and official correspondences, and his State Department dispatches (which FDR agreed for him to use).
+Mission to Moscow is a compilation, organized chronologically, of Davies' journal and diary entries, his personal and official correspondences, and his State Department dispatches (which FDR allowed him to use in the book).
 The first eight chapters span the period from November 1936 to his departure from Moscow in June 1938.
 During that time, Davies did not always remain in the USSR.
 He also made trips to London, Berlin, and to Washington, D.C. to confer with President Roosevelt and Secretary of State Cordell Hull, and there are journal entries covering those visits as well.
 Part of the book's interest to readers is that it offers an inside look at the life of a high-level diplomat operating in a tense, politically treacherous, pre-war environment.
 Among the chapters are "The Purge Hits the Red Army", "The Purge Hits Bukharin", and "Moscow Hears the Drums of War".